taskworld/prescript/docs/guide/tutorial.md

   yarn prescript tests/npm-search.js
   ```

-You should see a directory call **allure-results** created.
-Inside it you should
+You should see a directory called **allure-results** created.
+Inside it, you
-see XML files.
+should see XML files.

 ::: tip NOTE